swaptacular/swpt_accounts/protocol.rst

    value MUST be a positive number.

 max_amount : int64
-   The secured amount SHOULD not exceed this value.
+   The secured amount SHOULD NOT exceed this value.
 This value MUST be equal or bigger than the value of ``min_amount``.

 debtor_id : int64